Best Degrees to Get in 2026 for Pay, Hiring, and Fit

 Medical AssistantTraining$42,000

 These fields often have good job prospects.
-The College Scorecard can help students compare programs and costs for science degrees.
+The College Scorecard can help you compare programs and costs for science degrees.

 When choosing a science career, it's smart to look at both pay and job growth.
 Some roles may offer lower starting salaries but have more room for advancement.
 Others might pay well right away but have limited growth options.